Cytotoxic anthrone–cyclopentenone heterodimers from the fungus Penicillium sp. guided by molecular networking

 Abstract

-(±)-Penicithrones A–D (1a/1b–4a/4b), four new pairs of anthrone–cyclopentenone heterodimers featuring a unique bridged 6/6/6−5 tetracyclic core skeleton, along with three known compounds (5–7), were isolated from the crude extract of the mangrove-derived fungus Penicillium sp., guided by HSQC-based small molecule accurate recognition technology (SMART 2.0) and LC-MS/MS-based molecular networking.
-The structures of new compounds were elucidated by extensive spectroscopic data, and the absolute configurations were determined by DP4 + 13C NMR calculations and ECD calculations.
-Compounds 1a/1b–4a/4b showed modest cytotoxicity against three human cancer cell lines HeLa, HCT116 and MCF-7 with IC50 values ranging from 15.95 ± 1.64 to 28.56 ± 2.59 μM.
+(±)-Penicithrones A–D (1a/1b–4a/4b), four novel pairs of anthrone–cyclopentenone heterodimers characterized by a distinctive bridged 6/6/6−5 tetracyclic core skeleton, together with three previously identified compounds (5–7), were isolated from the crude extract of the mangrove-derived fungus Penicillium sp., guided by heteronuclear single quantum correlation (HSQC)-based small molecule accurate recognition technology (SMART 2.0) and liquid chromatography-tandem mass spectrometry (LC-MS/MS)-based molecular networking.
+The structural elucidation of new compounds was accomplished through comprehensive spectroscopic analysis, and their absolute configurations were determined using DP4+ 13C nuclear magnetic resonance (NMR) calculations and electronic circular dichroism (ECD) calculations.
+Compounds 1a/1b–4a/4b demonstrated moderate cytotoxicity against three human cancer cell lines HeLa, HCT116 and MCF-7 with half maximal inhibitory concentration (IC50) values ranging from 15.95 ± 1.64 to 28.56 ± 2.59 μmol·L–1.

 -